|

 presentation about phonemic awareness.
 Feel free to use

 it for staff development and parent education.)
+What is Phonemic

 Awareness?